seathebass/math301/README.md

 ## Github for Math 301 .
 This Github Page contains powerpoints and other useful materials to assist students with Probability and Statistics.
 See syllabus for assignments and [**more**](https://seathebass.github.io/math301/syllabus/mat301syl.html)

-## Quiz Answers:
-Solutions to the quiz will be posted as R scripts within the test answers folder.
-Check there and I will update this section to indicate which solution set is up.
-Currently, Quiz 1's solution in R has been uploaded

 ## Assignments in R
 Assignment solutions will be found after students turn them in so that students can see examples of how the questions can be done in R.